AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ### **[!UICONTROL Audit Log]** {#audit-log}

-**[!UICONTROL Audit Log]** helps ensuring continued compliance, safeguarding against any inappropriate system access, and auditing suspicious behavior within your organization.
+**[!UICONTROL Audit Log]** helps ensure continued compliance, safeguarding against any inappropriate system access, and auditing suspicious behavior within your organization.

 As a system administrator, you have full visibility of the changes made in the [Admin Console](https://adminconsole.adobe.com/).
 You can search the audit log based on the type of actions, when they occurred, and who made them.